 Clinical studies have shown that the Philips Avent bottle reduces colic and fussing.
 Fussing is significantly reduced at night as babies fed with Philips Avent anti-colic bottles experienced 60% less fussing than babies fed with a leading competitor’s vented bottle.Always wear shoes in the backyard:

 I know my kids aren’t the only ones who try to always go outside in their bare feet or sock feet!
 I always tell them shoes are a must!
 The backyard is no exception.
 Theirs rocks, and who knows what else on the ground so it’s always best to make sure everyone, including the toddlers are wearing their shoes when in the backyard!
+I have considered having artificial grass put down so as there are fewer dangers on the off chance that they do manage to slip outside with no shoes on.
+A friend of mine from Perth actually told me about an artificial grass wholesalers that she used, and I’ve been trying to find a similar company local to me.
+It would mean a lot less grass maintenance too which I’m all for!

 Practice safe play on play equipment: